aanilgeo/android-dev/HelloWorld/README.md

 ## Notes

 Challenges encountered while building the app:-
-1. Crop golden.png to perfection such that the image looks transparent on the app
+1. Cropped golden.png to perfection such that the image looks transparent on the app
-2. Record multiple times with Kap to get a perfect gif to be uploaded
+2. Recorded multiple times with Kap to get a perfect gif to be uploaded

 ## License